awsdocs/amazon-ec2-user-guide/doc_source/ebs-creating-volume.md

 1. From the navigation bar, select the Region that your snapshot is located in\.

    To use the snapshot to create a volume in a different region, copy your snapshot to the new Region and then use it to create a volume in that Region\.
-For more information, see [Copying an Amazon EBS snapshot](ebs-copy-snapshot.md)\.
+For more information, see [Copy an Amazon EBS snapshot](ebs-copy-snapshot.md)\.

 1. In the navigation pane, choose **ELASTIC BLOCK STORE**, **Volumes**\.